WarcraftPriests/bookofshadows/blog/2026-02-15-beta/index.md

 - It is not guaranteed to apply DoTs to your primary target.
 - It creates awkward gameplay friction in movement-heavy encounters.

+Notably we lost a good chunk of expression being able to cast this at a particular location, rather than locking it to a specific target.
+This is a notable downgrade from Shadow Crash that leaves us in a lot of awkward situations going into Midnight.

 The spell wants to be a utility/interaction engine for Apparitions and Idol gameplay, but its tuning and reliability don’t support that identity cleanly.

 ---